claudioc/boxedo/README.md

 - esbuild

 ## Random info
-- a cookie is used for csrf protection
+- A cookie is used for csrf protection
 - Access control is not enabled for the database.
 Read and write access to data and configuration is unrestricted
 - Alpine "dot" discussion https://github.com/alpinejs/alpine/discussions/4164